If you’re interested in borrowing records from PROV’s collection for display in an exhibition, follow the steps below.

 - You arrange for collection, display and return of the records in accordance with the loan agreement.

 Exhibitors are responsible for all costs associated with borrowing records from PROV.
-You’ve probably already factored in the costs of research, conservation and preparation of records for display, transport and digitising.
-Keep in mind a cost you may not have already factored in: getting a professional valuation of any records proposed for display.
+You may need to factor in the costs of research, conservation and preparation of records for display, transport and digitising.

 Alternatives to borrowing original records